NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## new

-- [ ] 73.
-Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
-- [ ] 74.
-Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
 - [ ] 75.
 Draw diagrams to show how all types of intermolecular forces occur between neighbouring molecules.
 - [ ] 76.
 Compare the relative strength of the types of intermolecular forces.
 - [ ] 77.
 Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.